grantcarthew/node-perj/WORKLOG.md

 Split options has been improved.
 Need to look at creating child logger without logger options, only top values.
 Using parent methods.

 Return benchmarks to normal.
-pino child: 24sec, jrep child: 50sec
+pino child: 24sec, perj child: 50sec

 Check for browser and replace the write function with console.
 Process is not defined.